mdbergmann/cl-gserver/README.md

     ```

     So we see that `tell` returns immediately with `T`.
 But
-    to see the \'Hello Foo\' it takes another hit on the return key,
+    to see the 'Hello Foo' it takes another hit on the return key,
     because the REPL is not asynchronous.

 2.  tell with sender

-    `tell` accepts a \'sender\', which has to be an actor.
+    `tell` accepts a 'sender', which has to be an actor.
 So
     we can do like this:

     ```elisp